GioF71/mpd-alsa-docker/README.md

 SOXR_PLUGIN_PASSBAND_END||The % of source bandwidth where to start filtering.
 Typical between the 90-99.7.
 SOXR_PLUGIN_STOPBAND_BEGIN||The % of the source bandwidth Where the anti aliasing filter start.
 Value 100+.
-SOXR_PLUGIN_ATTENUATION||Reduction in dB’s to prevent clipping from the resampling process SOXR_PLUGIN_FLAGS||Bitmask with additional option see soxr documentation for specific flags QOBUZ_PLUGIN_ENABLED|no|Enables the Qobuz plugin QOBUZ_APP_ID|ID|Qobuz application id QOBUZ_APP_SECRET|SECRET|Your Qobuz application Secret
+SOXR_PLUGIN_ATTENUATION||Reduction in dB’s to prevent clipping from the resampling process SOXR_PLUGIN_FLAGS||Bitmask with additional options, see soxr documentation for specific flags QOBUZ_PLUGIN_ENABLED|no|Enables the Qobuz plugin QOBUZ_APP_ID|ID|Qobuz application id QOBUZ_APP_SECRET|SECRET|Your Qobuz application Secret